PhotonicGluon/Excalibur/website/docs/dev/04-authentication.md

 ## Authenticating Subsequent Requests

 Once this initial authentication process is complete, future requests to secure endpoints will require the use of the authentication token obtained from the server.
-Do note that the body of the request and response will be encrypted using the [Excalibur Encryption Format](./encryption-format.md).
+Do note that the body of the request and response will be encrypted using [the Excalibur Encryption Format (ExEF)](./06-encryption-format.md).

 ### Authentication Token